---quality_trim {T or F} If enabled, Metaxa2 will trim bad bases (below -q value) from the 3' end
+--quality_trim {T or F} If enabled, Metaxa2 will trim bad bases (below -q value) from the end of by default.

 --ignore_paired_read

 {T or F}

 When enabled, Metaxa2 will not discard the entire read pair if only one of the reads is of bad quality and would be filtered out.
 On (T) by default.